infiniticio/docs.infinitic.io/src/pages/docs/references/pulsar.md

 ## Default consumer settings

-You can provide default settings for all consumers.
+We can provide default settings for all consumers.
 All are optional.
 Pulsar default will be used if not provided.

 ```yml
 pulsar: